BradfordDevelopment/BradfordDevelopment/README.md

-# 🏢 BRadford
+# 🏢 Bradford

 **Custom software solutions and ready-to-use digital products built to grow with your business.**

-BRadford is a software development company focused on delivering efficient, scalable, and tailor-made technology solutions.
+Bradford is a software development company focused on delivering efficient, scalable, and tailor-made technology solutions.
 We specialize in both **custom software development** and the creation of **pre-designed software products** that can be quickly implemented and adapted to your needs.

 ---